-- If you don’t have passcode lock setup already, you will be prompted with a dialog.
-You can either setup a passcode lock which will be used every time you authorize a credit-card autofill or continue without setting up a passcode.
-It is highly recommended that you setup a passcode.
+Step #4.
+If you don’t have passcode lock setup already, you will be prompted with a dialog.
+You can either set up a passcode lock which will be used every time you authorize a credit-card autofill or continue without setting up a passcode.
+It is highly recommended that you set up a passcode.

-- Now, credit card autofill is ON but you have to save credit cards that will be used.
+Step #5.
+Now, credit card autofill is ON, but you have to save credit cards that will be used.
 To do this, tap on Saved Credit Cards.